stackrox/stackrox/README.md

 ```sh
 helm install -n stackrox-oss --create-namespace stackrox-central-services stackrox-oss/stackrox-central-services --devel
 ```
-To create a secured cluster you first need to create an init bundle containing all of the secrets.
+To create a secured cluster, you first need to generate an init bundle containing initialization secrets.
+The init bundle will be saved in `stackrox-init-bundle.yaml`.
+Use it to provision secured clusters as shown below.
 ```sh
 kubectl -n stackrox exec deploy/central -- roxctl --insecure-skip-tls-verify \
     --password "$(kubectl -n stackrox get secret central-htpasswd -o go-template='{{index .data "password" | base64decode}}')" \
     central init-bundles generate stackrox-init-bundle --output - > stackrox-init-bundle.yaml
 ```
-Then install Secured Cluster Services in the same cluster using this command:
+Then install stackrox-secured-cluster-services in the same cluster using this command with the init bundle you just generated:
 ```sh
 helm install -n stackrox-oss --create-namespace stackrox-secured-cluster-services stackrox-oss/secured-cluster-services \
     -f stackrox-init-bundle.yaml \